Skip to content

 Remote sim

-Passive: Watching a live simulation session streamed to a video-conferencing application via the sim centre camera(s) (or mobile) whilst a team perform the sim.
+Passive: Watching a live simulation session streamed to a video-conferencing application via the sim centre camera(s) (or mobile) whilst a team performs the sim.
 This is then followed by a facilitated debrief taking place remotely, again using a video conference platform.

 A laptop top and desktop monitor showing a virtual sim in progress